suiGn/monadLisa/README.md

 From now on only Lisa.

+Establishing Hosting enviroments for Lisa.

-Lisa HostCare:
+# Lisa HostCare:
-# /dev dir: contains files that represent devices attached to the system:
+ /dev dir: contains files that represent devices attached to the system:
 - Physical devices: such as serial ports.
 - Pseudodevices: such as a random number generator.
 - network data traffic.